angular-experts-io/modern-angular-workshop/exercise-component/README.md

 3. In the `main-layout.component.html` file, we're going to use the `navigation` property to display navigation items using the new `@for` control flow syntax, keep in mind that `@for` requires a mandatory `track` expression, what would be a good unique identifier for each navigation item?
 What are the advantages of this approach compared to `*ngFor` directive?
 (3 main advantages)
 4. Let's refactor the `navigation` property to use Angular Signal instead of just plain data, in general we want to store state in signals because that way we are writing future-proof logic which will make it easier to embrace signals based components once they are released.

-In general, static data could still be stored in plain properties, but in real life application, it's easy to imagine that navigation could be adjusted based on user roles / purchased subscription / ...) so it's better to start with signals from the beginning as there is little downside to doing so...
+In general, static data could still be stored in plain properties, but in real life application, it's easy to imagine that navigation could be adjusted based on user roles (purchased subscription, ...) so it's better to start with signals from the beginning as there is little downside to doing so...